Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Numerical experiments

-We observe that RL stands out as the fastest algorithm, exhibiting a significant speed advantage over other methods.
-Among the learned approaches, DEQ-RED offers competitive computational time.
-This efficiency stems from the backtracking strategy, which is effectively implemented to leverage GPU parallelization and batch proces.
-However, this time gain is not observed with DEQ-S as the ICNN used requires more computation time within its fully-connected layers.
+Regarding inference time, model-based RL stands out as the fastest algorithm, exhibiting a significant speed advantage over other methods.
+Among the learned approaches, DEQ-RED offers competitive CPU time.
+This efficiency stems from the use of the backtracking strategy, which is effectively implemented to leverage GPU parallelization and batch processing.
+Note that, however, such time gain is not observed using the DEQ-S method as the CNN employed requires more computation time within its fully-connected layers.